AC4BB21B/controlled-concurrency/readme.md

 ### Options

+`ParallelizeBasic` only take a single and mandatory option, the number of threads, passed as a number to the constructor: `new parallelize.ParallelizeBasic(3)`

+`Parallelize` takes the following options

-- `maxRunning`: number, mandatory, max number of threads
+- `maxRunning`: number, mandatory, max number of threads.
-- `throwOnError`: boolean, mandatory, whether or not exceptions thrown by running processes should be forwarded.
-Support for `true` is still a bit messy at the moment so you may want to set it to `false` and catch them yourself like `await parallel.run(wait(0.1).catch(e => {do something}));`
+- `throwOnError`: boolean, optional (default `false`),, whether or not exceptions thrown by running processes should be forwarded.
+Support for `true` is still a bit messy at the moment so you may want to set it to `false` and catch them yourself, like `await parallel.run(wait(0.1).catch(e => {do something}))`, or just use `storeResults`
+- `storeResults`: boolean, optional (default `false`), whether or not to collect the results of the promises.
+If `true`, the results can be collected from `finish()`.
+They will be in a format similar to `Promise.allSettled()`, and sorted in the same order as the promises were added to the queue.
-- `granularity`: number, optional (default 0.1), seconds between each check for an empty spot in the execution pool, when the pool is full.
+- `granularity`: number, optional (default 0.001), seconds between each check for an empty spot in the execution pool, when the pool is full.
 This is the reason why this library is not appropriate for very very short tasks.

+`ParallelizeBasic` is similar to running `Parallelize` with `throwOnError = false`, `storeResults = false`, and `granularity = 0.001`
+(but uses different, more concise code).

 ## Contributing